Lindsay Jones (composer)

-Lindsay Draper Jones (born June 9, 1969, Durham, North Carolina) is an American composer, sound designer and educator.
+Lindsay Draper Jones is an American composer, sound designer, and educator.
 His career spans over three decades and includes nominations for Tony Award, Drama Desk Awards, and Helen Hayes Awards, as well as wins and nominations in regional theatre and film.
+He has taught and lectured at universities and schools across the country.

-He has also taught and lectured at universities and schools across the country.
+Early life and education

-Early life
+Lindsay Draper Jones was born in Durham, North Carolina.
+At the age of three, he moved to Laurinburg, NC, before finally moving to Winston-Salem at the age of eight, where he would spend the rest of his childhood.

-At the age of three, he moved to Laurinburg, North Carolina, before finally moving to Winston-Salem, North Carolina at the age of eight, where he would spend the rest of his childhood.
 He attended the University of North Carolina School of the Arts and received a BFA in Acting.

-In 2017, Lindsay was inducted into the inaugural class of his alma mater’s Richard J. Reynolds High School Arts Hall Of Fame in Winston-Salem, NC.
+In 2017, Lindsay was inducted into the inaugural class of his alma mater's Richard J. Reynolds High School Arts Hall Of Fame in Winston-Salem, NC.